41 Black Friday Marketing Ideas For 2025 (eCommerce)

 Another way to offer a great Black Friday deal is to provide a discount on gift cards.

-For example, if you were offering a $60 gift card, you can reduce the price of it to $50 (while keeping the value intact at $60).
+For example, if you were offering a $60 gift card, you could reduce the price of it to $50 (while keeping the value intact at $60).

 This Black Friday marketing idea can help you both take advantage of the gifting season as well as land loyal customers in the long run.